Italian Heritage Travel

 A People, Not a Nation

 Over 15 million Americans today can trace their heritage back to Italy.
 Between 1880 and 1924, when the US slammed the door shut on those seeking entry from southern and eastern Europe, more than four million from Europe’s “boot” emigrated to the US.
 Because of significant regional variations in culture, dialects, and socio-economic conditions, many would not have even thought of themselves as “Italians,” a category imposed on them from the outside.
-The formal unification of the country in 1861, did not overcome vast differences socio-cultural and socio-economic variation within the population.

 But while a Sicilian and Tuscan may have found each other unintelligible due to linguistic differences, both would have been fleeing varying degrees of poverty and punishing, dangerous labor.
 These future Americans worked Italy’s sulfur mines, picked tomatoes, quarried marble from mountains, and generally speaking, scraped out a meager existence, more or less severe.